The Top Ways to Protect Your Home’s Plumbing From Damage

 Lastly, check the flapper valves on all toilets to make sure they’re functioning properly.
 If one of them isn’t, you run the risk of the toilet running the entire time you’re on vacation, which is counteractive if you’re trying to reduce your water usage.

 Contact Custom Air & Plumbing today at (866) 819-0992 to schedule your next plumbing maintenance session.
-If you have a problem you need help with, we can send a plumber over right away thanks to our 24/7 emergency plumbing service.
+If you have a problem you need help with, we can send a plumber over right away to complete your plumbing service.

 Image provided by Bigstock